legojrp/csa-cv-lesson2b/README.md

 ## Possible Enhancements

 * **Score Tracking:** Add a feature to track the player's and computer's scores over multiple rounds.
-* **Sounds:** Add sound effects for winning, losing, or tying a round.
+* **Sounds:** Add sound effects for winning, losing, or tying a round.  -- x
 * **Extended Version:** Introduce variants of the game, like Rock, Paper, Scissors, Lizard, Spock.

-* **Player Profiles:** Allow players to create profiles with avatars, names, and track their all-time win/loss ratios.
+* **Player Profiles:** Allow players to create profiles with avatars, names, and track their all-time win/loss ratios. --
 * **Multiplayer Mode:** Allow two players to play against each other on the same machine.